ronsbons/hangry-v2-frontend/README.md

 ## Overview
 Hangry v2 began as a refactor of a [previous group project](https://project-hangry.herokuapp.com/) written in Python.
 My original intention was to rebuild it using JavaScript and React, but unfortunately due to time, I had to scale back.

-Hangry v2 is currently a personal concept project to quickly show a user recipes based on an ingredient.
+Hangry v2 is currently a personal concept project to quickly show a few recipes based on an ingredient search.
 I wanted to create this project to practice using an external API and to continue working with React.

 Original project for reference: [Hangry app](https://project-hangry.herokuapp.com/), [GitHub repo](https://github.com/ch264/hangry)